michelleyong7/Instacart-Analysis/README.md

 -   Matplotlib & Seaborn (for compelling visualizations)
 -   SQLite (for in-memory SQL database operations)
--   Jupyter Notebooks (for interactive analysis and storytelling) *(Self-correction: Removed Plotly as it wasn't explicitly used in our SQL notebooks, but add it back if you use it elsewhere.
-Added SQLite.)*
+-   Jupyter Notebooks (for interactive analysis and storytelling)

 ---